amamusus/amamusus/README.md

-i made this account just to post random script source because i cant access pastebin :(
+i made this account just to post random script